Spinal Cord injuries

 Some key defenses raised in these cases include:

 - No duty of care.
 This is when defendant alleges he or she had no obligation to use reasonable care toward plaintiff.
 An example might be a property owner who owes very minimal duty of care to a trespasser.

 - Insufficient evidence.
 This would be a situation where defendant asserts the details are too scant or speculative to make an inference as to the causation of the accident or injuries.

 - Contributory or comparative negligence.
 This would be where defendant argues the plaintiff caused or contributed to his or her own injuries.
 An example would be a swimmer who dives into a shallow pool after consuming several drinks.
 It’s worth noting that Florida, unlike some other states, does not prohibit a plaintiff from collecting damages when he or she shares some of the blame, though that evidence could result in a reduction of overall damage award.

 - Assumption of risk.
 If the injury happens in the course of a dangerous activity, such as skydiving or bungee jumping, defendant may argue that because plaintiff chose to take part in an inherently dangerous activity, he or she assumed the risk of that danger.

 Because these cases are vigorously defended, plaintiffs must be prepared.
-The first step is meeting with a trusted and proven injury attorney who can help offer a detailed analysis of your case and an effective legal strategy moving forward.
+The first step is meeting with a trusted and proven spinal cord injury attorney in Fort Lauderdale who can help offer a detailed analysis of your case and an effective legal strategy moving forward.